hsk81/yeoman-generator-dizmo/README.md

 ### Missing `index.ts` script?

 Older versions of the TypeScript generator were not creating an `index.ts` script, but newer ones do.
-However, if an older project is upgraded then the `index.ts` is *not* post-generated, because it might be that the main entry script of the original project may have changed.
-Introducing a heuristic to automate this (meanwhile rare) edge-case has been avoided &ndash; to not further complicate the generator code.
+However, if an older project is upgraded then the `index.ts` is *not* post-generated, because it might be that the main entry script of the original project has changed.
+Introducing a heuristic to automate this (meanwhile rare) edge-case has been avoided.
 Just manually creating an `index.ts` with *usually* the following content should resolve any corresponding build problems:

 ```ts
 export { App } from './app/app';